 The timing of these studies coincided with the peak of the current solar cycle.
 The solar radiation levels reached their peak on February 11th, 1958 when the solar radiation levels caused red aurora to be visible in many US cities including New York, Las Angeles and Washington.
 The geomagnetic storm also caused a radio blackout over North America that lasted for over an hour.

 The station was run by National Research Council until 1960 when the University of Calgary took over its operations.
 The station ceased operation in 1978 and the building was dismantled in 1981.
 The following year it was designated as a National Historic Site.
 A plaque now marks the spot of the cosmic ray station’s location.

 The weather station, which is still present at the top of Sulphur Mountain, was also given National Historic Site status in 1986, four years after the cosmic ray station.

 Visitors that want to reach the site of the cosmic ray station, and the still intact weather station, can do so by riding the Sulphur Mountain Gondola up to the mountain peak.
-The gondola starts at the visitor center at the mountain base, and stops at the visitor center at the mountain peak.
+The gondola starts at the visitor centre at the mountain base and stops at the visitor centre at the mountain peak.
 Once you’ve arrived at the top there is a short and easy hike to the historic sites.
 The entire trail is made up of a wide boardwalk, which follows the mountain ridge to the historic sites.